Logo light mode the Fabryk

 Did you know that Porto is the birthplace of the world-renowned Port wine?
 This sweet, fortified wine, produced exclusively in the Douro Valley, has a history dating back to the 17th century.
 Whether you're a seasoned connoisseur or simply enjoy a good glass of wine, a visit to one of Porto's wine cellars is a must.

-Tel Aviv is not just known for its rich architectural heritage but also its progressive and welcoming atmosphere for the gay community.
-Here are three hidden gems:
+Medellín isn’t just about its inspiring turnaround — it also offers a vibrant and inclusive atmosphere for the gay community.
+Here are some hidden gems:

 5. Ogunquit, Maine